nengoxx/ai-stuff/README.md

 4. List of different settings/tips for some tested models and suggestions for some use cases.
 5. Some tips about samplers and convergence in diffusion models
 6. Add text to sound(suno.ai) and text2video([https://runwayml.com/ai-tools/gen-2/](https://runwayml.com/ai-tools/gen-2/)) models & services
+7. Best setup for RAG & web search (still trying things out)
+8. More about quantization